 Ben Mitchell explained in detail three different kinds of Thai letters: those with loops, the so-called unlooped, and what he called the ‘hidden loop’ style, where the loops that usually indicate the origin of the strokes are only hinted at by means of hook-like shapes — sometimes very small.
 He explained that the origins of the loops are not so obvious and that historical Pallava writing did not have them.
 They only started to appear in the 13th century manuscripts, and with the arrival of printing they were formalised and turned into archetypes.
 Ben encouragingly mentioned that he sees a broad range of possibilities for innovation within the Thai script, such as exploring a contrasted loopless design.

 Irene Vlachou presented a beautiful project for the art festival Documenta in which she worked with a consistent reverse-contrast Greek.
-These surprisingly legible lettershapes gave us all a clear understanding of how much more exploration and experimentation is needed in the so-called non-Latin scripts.
+These surprisingly legible lettershapes gave us all a clear understanding of how much more exploration and experimentation is needed so far.

 Finally, Valentin Brustaux explained the basics of the Telugu script, showing examples of newspapers, books, and magazines.
 And Filip Blazek gave us an enlightening crash course on language-specific typesetting.